ORCID-EU-Labs/orcid-feed/views/index.html.md

 ### Accept Header

-Making a content negotiated request requires the use of a HTTP header, "Accept", with a content type that is acceptable to the client ( that it knows how to parse).
-For example, a client that wishes to receive citeproc JSON would make a request with an Accept header "application/json":
+Making a content negotiated request requires the use of a HTTP header, `Accept`, with a content type that is acceptable to the client ( that it knows how to parse).
+For example, a client that wishes to receive citeproc JSON would make a request with an Accept header `application/json`:

     $ curl -LH "Accept: application/json" http://feed.labs.orcid-eu.org/0000-0002-1825-0097